2019–20 Ipswich Town F.C. season: January to March

 Despite the poor run of results, on 1 January it was announced that Paul Lambert had signed a four-year contract extension with the club, extending his contract until 2025.
 Ipswich's next league win did not come until 11 January, with a 4–1 win at home to Accrington Stanley.
 January saw an upturn in form, with a draw away at Oxford United being followed by a 2–1 away win over Tranmere Rovers at Prenton Park, in which Ipswich came from behind in the second half to win the match.
 The following match saw Ipswich beat Lincoln City 1–0 at Portman Road, returning Ipswich to the top of the League One table for the first time since November.
 The following league match was a top of the table clash between Ipswich and second-placed Rotherham United.
 Ipswich suffered a 0–1 defeat at the New York Stadium.
 The following run saw a huge decline in results for Ipswich, defeats to promotion rivals Peterborough United and Sunderland followed by a 0–0 draw away to AFC Wimbledon.
 Ipswich suffered another injury blow on 21 February, when it was announced that James Norwood would require surgery on an adductor injury, adding to long term first-team injuries to Kane Vincent-Young, Danny Rowe, Jack Lankester and Tristan Nydam.
 A 4–1 win at home to Burton Albion followed four league defeats in a row to see Ipswich drop to 10th in the table, after being in the top six of the league from August through to February.

 Season postponement

-On 13 March the season was suspended until further notice due to the Coronavirus outbreak.
+On 13 March the season was suspended due to the COVID-19 pandemic.
 After months of uncertainty, it was announced on 9 June that the season would ultimately not resume, with the final league table being determined on a points-per-game basis after the League One club's voting to end the season.
 Ipswich dropped a further place to 11th in League One, representing the club's lowest league finish since the 1952–53 season.